fanglab/MeMoRe/docs/detailed_tutorial_content.rst

 Motif is incomplete
 -------------------

 In this example, the putative motif reported by the analytical pipeline is GGT5mCC.
 We run MeMoRe on the dataset, and the visualization shows disturbed current differences for GGTCC, GGACC, and GATCC, while the other related motifs (with one substitution) have current difference at background levels (see Figure 9).
-GATCC is fully overlapping with GATC and therefore is not new (see :ref:`ONT overlap`).
+GATCC is fully overlapping with GATC and therefore is not new (see `Overlapping motifs`_).
 This indicate that the putative motif is incomplete and that the actual methylation motif is GGW5mCC (W = A or T).

 .. figure:: figures/GGTCC_4_ont.png
    :width: 800